rkgttr/generator-rkgttr/README.md

 # RKGTTR Frontend Setup

-This guide will help you through the process of setting up static frontend projects.
-This is a simple framework based on [NodeJS](http://nodejs.org/), [Yeoman](http://yeoman.io/), [Bower](http://bower.io/) and [Gulp](http://gulpjs.com/) that automate a lot of tasks such as preprocessing your files and minify them.
+This Yeoman generator will help you through the process of setting up static frontend projects.
+It scaffolds a simple framework using [NodeJS](http://nodejs.org/), [Yeoman](http://yeoman.io/), [Bower](http://bower.io/), [Yarn](https://yarnpkg.com) and [Gulp](http://gulpjs.com/), that automates a lot of tasks such as preprocessing your files and minify them.
 The framework includes:

 * A convenient folder structure.
 * An optional set of [pug](http://pug-lang.com/) templates based on HTML5 Boilerplate to generate your pages.